jhipster/jhipster-kotlin/CONTRIBUTING.md

 `cd jhipster-kotlin`

-`npm install | yarn`
+`npm install`

-`npm link | yarn link`
+`npm link -g`

-( 🏁 Kudos, you just setup JHipster-Kotlin and linked to it locally )
+( 🏁 Kudos, you just setup JHipster-Kotlin and created a global link to khipster executable )

-### Step 2 🤟 : before generating your application, go to your application folder

-`yarn link "generator-jhipster-kotlin"`

-or

-`npm link "generator-jhipster-kotlin"`

-( 🏁 Kudos, you have done it.
-It is the time to generate the application `khipster` )

-✨✨✨✨ You are rocking ✨✨✨✨

-Fix / Code / Document and create a pull request 💯

 ## Generating samples

+Create a new folder and generate an application sample using any of the following alternatives.

 Default maven application: